-3 Tips for Writing a Strong Research Paper Thesis Statement
+3 Tips for Writing A Great MLA Research Paper Thesis Statement

-Many students agree that writing a good thesis statement for a research paper is the toughest part of the challenge.
+Many students agree that writing a good thesis statement for an MLA research paper is the toughest part of the challenge.

 According to Allison Thorp, author of 7 Sisters' Research Paper Writing Guide ,